LearnOnDemandSystems/docs/lod/mca-css.md

 * [Account Provisioning](#account-provisioning)

 ## MCA generation

 1. If a new MCA tenant is required, create the new tenant, using a new local login as the global admin for that tenant.
 1. Reach out to your Azure CSM to generate a new MCA for the tenant that was created and the new account username that was created.
     >[!note] If possible, this request should be submitted in advance.
 This could take several days for the MCA to be generated.

-1. When the MC is returned for signing, ensure you are signed in with the account that was created previously.
+1. When the MCA is returned for signing, ensure you are signed in with the account that was created previously.
 The MCA will be bound to that account, and only 1 MCA is allowed per Azure Active Directory user globally.

 ## Create a Cloud Slice Application